bachacode/tailorsheet-manager/README.txt

 == Changelog ==

 = 2.6.0 =
+* Changed naming from Public to Frontend

+= 2.6.0 =
 * Changed file, class, and widget name
 * Created a parent class for elementor widgets
 * Added new autoloader for classes inside "includes" folder